Skip to content

 • Changes button shows the count of pending changes and opens a dialog listing them

-• Additive changes (add card, set commander, set finish, set printing) are shown in green
+• Additive changes (add card, set commander, set finish, set printing, set language) are shown in green

 • Destructive changes (remove card) are shown in red